00Mugen00/BlahBlahBlahGame/README.md

 # BlahBlahBlahGame
-A text-based game created using Unity that tells a short story
+A text-based game created using Unity that tells a stupid short story